 It seems like I have three options when using Formik:

-1. Use a mix of handleChange/handleBlur and setFieldValue/setFieldTouched and have to concern myself with whether a component uses native events.
-I don’t like this out of principle because I shouldn’t have to design my input component’s APIs differently from one another based on implementation details imposed by Formik.
+handleChange/handleBlurandsetFieldValue/setFieldTouchedand have to concern myself with whether a component uses native events.
+I don’t like this out of principle because I shouldn’t have to design my input component’s APIs differently from one another based on implementation details imposed by Formik. - Wrap every input in a component that hides any native events, using only

 Formik is okay.
 It works well enough for small projects and simple forms.
 But as soon as you try to build larger abstractions on top of Formik (e.g., form factories or form generation from API responses), the schism that is introduced by Formik’s reliance on native events becomes an annoyance that carries through your codebase.